FrancesCoronel/personal-website-v3/_experience/2017-06-04-fullstack-academy-ambassador.md

 The ambassador program involved referring students to the program and then mentoring the accepted students in exchange for a stipend.

-Through this progam, I created a lot of material that I felt would be of help to prospective Fullstack Academy students and was able to guide and mentor a student who got accepted to the new Grace Hopper program.
+Through this program, I created a lot of material that I felt would be of help to prospective Fullstack Academy students and was able to guide and mentor a student who got accepted to the new Grace Hopper program.

 Although I am no longer formally an ambassador, if you're interested in learning more about Fullstack Academy and how to best prepare for entering the program, feel free to personally reach out to me.